Why Does Portuguese Sound Slavic?

 Why Portuguese Sounds like Russian

-Portuguese may not sound like a Russian accent at first glance, but there are several similarities between the two languages.
+Portuguese sounds slavic or may not sound like a Russian accent at first glance, but there are several similarities between the two languages.
 For one, both languages have a lot of guttural sounds.
 Additionally, both languages have a lot of words that end in vowels.
 Finally, both languages have a lot of words that are stressed on the last syllable.

 Some scholars have explained this by pointing out that both Russian and Portuguese are stress-timed languages, making their intonation seem quite similar, but solely in terms of rhythm.
 Stress-timed language refers to the use of stressed syllables at roughly regular intervals.
-As a result, unstressed syllables take less time to say, allowing them to acclimate to this rhythm.
-Stress and rhythm are separate from words and their meaning, and they can be identical across languages, even if the vocabulary is entirely different.

-One of the most significant similarities between Portuguese and Russian language is the number of guttural sounds.
-In both languages, many words start with hard, guttural consonants.
-This can make both languages sound harsh to outsiders.
 Additionally, both foreign languages have a lot of words that end in vowels.
 This makes both languages sound very melodic.
 Portuguese and Russian are relatively distant languages – one is a Romance language, the other Slavic.

-Another similarity between Portuguese and Russian is the stress pattern.
-In both languages, many words are stressed on the last syllable.
-This can make both languages sound very musical.
-Additionally, both languages have a lot of words that end in vowels.
 This makes both languages sound very melodic.
 Also, due to the Moor occupation of the Iberian Peninsula until the 13th century, the Portuguese has a strong Arabic influence.

 Finally, both Portuguese and Russian have a lot of words that are loanwords from other languages.
 Both languages have a long history of being spoken in different parts of the world.
 As a result, both languages have borrowed words from various other languages.